01305 239839

 What happens now?

-The Neighbourhood Plan Steering Group is working with the appointed planning consultant to analyse the wealth of responses from individuals and statutory consultees who responded to the consultation.
+The Neighbourhood Plan Steering Group has been working with the appointed planning consultant to analyse the wealth of responses from individuals and statutory consultees who responded to the consultation.
 Further discussion is taking place with the statutory consultees including Dorset Council on the responses.

-As previously agreed, the results of this analysis, any changes to the plan, and the rationale for those changes along with the revised Weymouth Neighbourhood Plan document will be presented to a future Full Council meeting.
+The results of this analysis, any changes to the plan, and the rationale for those changes along with the revised Weymouth Neighbourhood Plan document will be presented to a future Full Council meeting and a leaflet will be sent to all households in due course.

 Consultation Update